Sponsored Programs Support Services

-The college currently receives 45% of the facilities and administrative costs (F&A) recovered from sponsored programs collected by the university.
 The university’s federal agency for F&A rate negotiation and agreement is the Office of Naval Research (ONR).

-- Imprest Cash for Human Subject Payments
+- Human Subject Payments

 The college's Business Operations Office facilitates payments to participants in human subjects research.
 Please refer to the Guide to Compensating Human Subject Research Participants for information regarding college procedures.